Treasury Inspector General for Tax Administration

 Contact: David Barnes

-WASHINGTON – The Internal Revenue Service (IRS) needs to improve its processes to address potentially erroneous excess Social Security Tax Credit claims, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON -- The Internal Revenue Service (IRS) does not have sufficient controls and processes in place to identify erroneous Foreign Tax Credit claims, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.

 Note: The difference between the date TIGTA issues an audit report to the Internal Revenue Service and the date TIGTA publicly releases the report is due to TIGTA's internal review process to ensure that public release is in compliance with Federal confidentiality laws.

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.